nycmeshnet/nycmesh.net/content/network-status.md

 ---
 title: "Network status"
 ---
+2019-12-20

+7:00pm Issue with Supernode 1 at the moment, affecting Manhattan and Greenpoint.
+We are looking into it

 2019-12-17

 3:00pm Original problem fixed.
 We also added a backup connection to Henry so this particular problem won't happen again.